-As a member of the House Judiciary Committee, and its Task Force on Over-Criminalization, I am urging reforms that will improve criminal justice.
-I believe we could drastically reduce prison overcrowding by repealing harsh mandatory minimums and reserving the toughest sentences for serious criminals who threaten public safety.
-We should invest in community-oriented crime prevention and intervention efforts for struggling neighborhoods and at-risk youth.
-In addition, we need to ensure that those who have paid their debt to society have reentry services and opportunities to live productive lives.
+Congressmember Bass believes we should drastically reduce prison overcrowding by repealing harsh mandatory minimums and reserving the toughest sentences for serious criminals who threaten public safety.
+She has pushed to invest in community-oriented crime prevention and intervention efforts for struggling neighborhoods and at-risk youth and also worked to ensure that those who have paid their debt to society have reentry services and opportunities to live productive lives.

 More on Criminal Justice

 “This bill shouldn’t even be necessary,” said Rep. Karen Bass.
 “The idea that an individual would die while incarcerated and no one would think to notify their next of kin is unconscionable.
 This piece of legislation commits our criminal justice system to respect human dignity and human rights.
 I urge my colleagues to support this bipartisan piece of legislation.”

 “After decades of increasingly punitive and failed juvenile justice policies, it’s time to take a step in a direction that recognizes that children are different than adults, that they have enormous potential for rehabilitation, change, and growth, and that we can do better to meet their developmental needs,” said Congresswoman Bass.
 “This applies to all children – no matter what they look like or where they grow up.
 I’m proud to join my colleagues in introducing this package to narrow the pipeline of children entering the criminal justice system.”